Skip to main content

 Your body is a cohesive whole.
 The cardiovascular system does not operate in isolation from your lifestyle choices.
 A healthy lifestyle, encompassing mindful nutrition, consistent physical activity, and restorative sleep, acts as a powerful co-conductor.
 Nutritious food provides the raw materials for cellular repair and reduces systemic inflammation.

 Physical activity trains the heart to be a more efficient pump and improves the responsiveness of blood vessels.
-These lifestyle factors are potent modulators of in their own right.
+These lifestyle factors are potent modulators of cardiovascular health in their own right.
 They send their own clear signals to the heart and vasculature, promoting resilience and optimal function.

 Hormone replacement therapy (HRT) introduces a third element to this dynamic.
 It aims to restore a degree of the hormonal signaling that has diminished.
 By reintroducing estrogen, and often progesterone to protect the uterus, these protocols can directly support the biological functions that estrogen once managed.